IoT Product Development: Technologies, Trends 2023, and Market Overview

 Embedding IoT in manufacturing processes leads to operations being completed faster and with fewer errors, increasing workflow productivity and efficiency.

 IoT is successfully applied in logistics, warehousing, and inventory management, taking over the most routine and time-consuming operations and allowing employees to focus on urgent issues.
+Logistics app development helps visualize data collected from connected devices and provides statistics in a user-friendly way.

 Remote data access and remote work on a single network have proven their value during the COVID-19 pandemic.